alexyuen/HTML-Parser-for-Mafia/README.md

 This Java application helps users manage and moderate online Mafia games.
 It connects to a forum thread and parses the HTML, keeping track of custom mafia commands and generating information such as vote counts and post counts.

-The primary goal of this tool is to assist Game Moderators in managing and keeping track of their games; it is not a substitute for actual policing!
+The primary goal of this tool is to assist Game Moderators in managing and keeping track of their games.
+It is not a substitute for actual policing!
 Game Moderators should still be actively monitoring their game thread.

 If you are a Game Moderator and would like to use this tool, feel free to message me with a link to your mafia thread and I’ll send you a download link.